python/cpython/Doc/library/pathlib.rst

 .. method:: Path.copy(target, *, follow_symlinks=True)

-   Copy this file and its metadata to the file or directory *target*.
-If *target* specifies a directory, the file will be copied into *target* using this file's :attr:`~PurePath.name`.
+   Copy the contents of this file to the *target* file.
 If *target* specifies a file that already exists, it will be replaced.
-Returns the path to the newly created file.

    If *follow_symlinks* is false, and this file is a symbolic link, *target* will be created as a symbolic link.
 If *follow_symlinks* is true and this file is a symbolic link, *target* will be a copy of the symlink target.

-   This method calls :func:`shutil.copy2` internally.
+   This method doesn't guarantee whether permissions, ownership, and other metadata is copied; it may vary by operating system and Python version.

    .. versionadded:: 3.14